-Within the Vancouver housing market it is not uncommon for listings to be under-priced with a deadline set for offers.
+Over the past year, the rising prices of real estate in Vancouver has created a competitive environment for buyers.
+It is not uncommon for listings to be under-priced with a deadline set for offers.
 In these situations, the listing agent is intentionally trying to create a ‘bidding war’.
-For a buyer who has not been through this process before, it can be confusing and stressful.
+For first-time home buyers or buyers who have not been through this process before, it can be confusing and stressful.
 Even many agents have difficulty navigating multiple offer situations with skill and strategy.

-Below, we are going to discuss the five basic components of an effective multiple offer strategy.
+Below, we are going to discuss the five basic components of an effective multiple offer strategy and how to win.

 Copy of deposit cheque